"The Food Is Rich": Corps Member Cooks Big Pot of Jollof Rice With NYSC allowance, Feeds Community

 - A corps member used her NYSC allowance, saved over eight months, to cook a massive pot of jollof rice and share it with her community during Nigeria’s 65th Independence Day celebration

-- Her project attracted people from different walks of life who gathered with smiles to enjoy the meal, showing how food can bring unity and joy in simple but powerful ways
+- Her project attracted people from different walks of life who gathered to enjoy the meal, showing how food can bring unity and joy in simple but powerful ways

 Just like popular celebrity chef Hilda Baci, a Nigerian youth corps member has cooked a large pot of jollof rice with her NYSC allowance to feed her community.

-A series of videos on social media shows the said lady as she begins the process with the NYSC allowance she had saved for 8 months out of the 12 months NYSC service.
+A series of videos on social media showed the corps member as she began the process with the NYSC allowance she had saved for eight months out of the 12 months service.

 Read also